chrisgrieser/shimmering-focus/README.md

 - You can add your own Annotation Tags via adding a snippet [using this template](https://github.com/chrisgrieser/shimmering-focus/blob/main/annotation-tag-template.css).

 ## Plugin Compatibility

+### List of Compatible Plugins
 *Shimmering Focus* is compatible with and has includes styling for all core plugins, the most common community plugins, as well as about a dozen more community plugins.

 ➡️ [Full list of compatible plugins.](https://publish.obsidian.md/hub/02+-+Community+Expansions/02.05+All+Community+Expansions/Themes/Shimmering+Focus#Plugin+Compatibility+1)

-__Information regarding specific Plugins__
+### Instructions for specific Plugins
+In accordance with the minimalistic philosophy of the theme, unnecessary UI elements of some plugins have also been removed.
+However, you can still access the full plugin functionality.

+- Kanban: Right-click cards to edit them.
 - Sliding Panes: Enable `Swap Rotated Header Direction` in the Sliding pane Settings.
-- Kanban: Right-click cards to edit them.
+- Breadcrumbs: Refresh the index via Command Palette
+- Quick Explorer: Re-enable the title bar with the Style Settings Plugin for the breadcrumbs
 - Ozan's Image in Editor: Image Sizes are affected by the Image Settings & the Max View Feature.
-- Quick Explorer: Re-enable the title bar with the Style Settings Plugin for the breadcrumbs

 ## Installation
 You can find *Shimmering Focus* in Obsidian's community themes browser under `Obsidian Settings ➞ Appearance ➞ Themes ➞ Manage`.